eapax/speedy/README.md

 stored after completion, and `TMP` to the directory in which you want the model to run.
 It's fine to choose the same directory for `OUT` and `TMP`, however for fast performance (especially when using the RPE) it's better to set `TMP` to a folder on your computer's scratch space, if possible.
+Next run `make` in the `source` directory to compile the Fortran code.
 You can then run the model by

 ```